Task initiation paralysis: why ADHD brains can't start — and how to break it

 What doesn't work

 Don't think "do the task."
 Think "do the smallest possible physical action that gets me closer."
-Not "write the report" — "open the document."
+Not "write the report" — "open the document and type the title."
 Not "clean the kitchen" — "put one dish in the sink."
-Two minutes max.
+Thirty seconds to two minutes, maximum.
+The freeze is proportional to the perceived size of the first step; make the step small enough and there's nothing left to freeze at.

-Once you've started a 2-minute action, your brain shifts from "thinking" mode to "doing" mode.
-Momentum becomes possible.
+Once you've started, your brain shifts from "thinking" mode to "doing" mode, and momentum becomes possible.
+This is the single highest-yield tactic on this list.

 If the first step is in your head, your brain has to manufacture it under load.
 If it's already written down (the night before, or by an app), you don't have to decide — you just act.
 More on externalisation.